 Furthermore, we do not have a set quota for the number of applicants we accept from any institution in Colorado.
 All of our applicants are evaluated equally regardless of institution affiliation, race, sex, age, color, national origin, ethnicity, creed, religion, disability, sexual orientation, gender, marital status, pregnancy, veteran status, or political affiliation.

 The outcome of the experience is designed to be the same for both tracks.
 There is no formal application required for either of the tracks.
 Students are chosen for either tracks based on interest, personality and fit.
 Both tracks offer full-time paid internships.
 The length of the internship is slightly different for the tracks.
 Kaiser Permanente Track internship is designed to be 12 weeks and the Anschutz Medical Campus Track internship is designed to be 10 weeks.
 The work hours differ for both tracks, Kaiser Permanente Track hours are based on the Department’s regular work hours typically 8-hour days, 5 days/week Monday through Friday.
 The Anschutz Medical Campus Track hours are typically 8-hour days, 5 days/week Monday through Friday but that may depend on the preceptor’s regular work hours.
 Both tracks do NOT offer part-time positions.

 The Undergraduate Pre-Health Program does not provide housing to participants.
 You will be required to find your own accommodations for the 10-12 week summer program depending on that track you are selected for.

 The UPP Program is 13-months, students will have to be enrolled and meet all the requirements of the program for the duration of the program.
 The program typically starts in April with an orientation and students will participate in lectures, demonstrations and a 10-12 week summer internship during the summer.
-After the summer program all Fellows will be required to attend Saturday Academies once a month from September-May.
+After the summer program all Fellows will be required to attend Saturday Academies once a month from August-May.